 Outreach and Extension Focus

-I currently teach an undergraduate course on mobile communication in public life, and I teach graduate courses on qualitative research methods and the sociology of media.
+I currently teach undergraduate courses on media communication (Comm 2200), new media society (Comm 3200), and mobile communication in public life (Comm 4650), and I teach graduate courses on qualitative research methods (Comm 6830) and the sociology of media (Comm 7800).
 As a teacher, I try to help students find personal meaning and value in the course material.
 Whenever I engage with students, I strive to create a respectful atmosphere where students can feel comfortable to express their ideas.
 Only in an open environment which values diversity of thought can people truly learn and develop.
 I also believe that a great way to teach with students is to involve them in research.
 I try to incorporate independent research projects in my courses, and I also work extensively with undergraduate and graduate research assistants on all of my research projects.
 This provides them an important hands-on learning experience and has been incredibly rewarding for me as a teacher.